What is a meteor?

 Meteors or meteorites are bits of rock (like granite) and ice – usually a mixture of rock and iron and nickel but sometimes just rock or just iron – from out in space that get sucked into the gravity of the Earth and fall through our atmosphere to the ground.

 Meteors look like stars as they fall because when they hit Earth’s atmosphere the friction of the rock rubbing against the atmosphere causes heat and light, like a fire.
 This heat melts all the ice off the meteor.
+If the whole meteor burns up in the atmosphere, then it is gone.
+If a piece of it survives to hit the Earth, then we call that a meteorite.

-Most meteors are tiny, the size of pebbles, and most of them fall into the ocean, because more of the Earth is ocean than there is land.
-Even if they fall on land, these tiny meteors don’t do any harm.
-Sometimes, though, much larger meteors do fall to Earth.
-One really huge meteor, about eight miles across, smashed into the Earth about 65 million years ago, where it made a huge crater and sent thousands of tons of dust up into the air.
-Because of this meteor, Earth got much cooler for a while, and most of the dinosaurs died.
+One really huge meteorite, about eight miles across, smashed into the Earth about 65 million years ago, where it made a huge crater and sent thousands of tons of dust up into the air.
+Because of this meteorite, Earth got much cooler for a while, and most of the dinosaurs died.